-The initiative was awarded the 2020 Hilton Effect Foundation grant for its impact on public sanitation and hygiene.
+The 2020 Hilton Effect Foundation grant recognized the initiative for its impact on public sanitation and hygiene.
 His idea came a full circle when he was also honoured by CNN as a top 10 CNN Hero for 2017, much like Derreck Kayongo.
-The 28-year-old social entrepreneur has also been awarded Unilever Young Entrepreneurs Award and Forbes’ 30 Under 30 recognition.
+The 28-year-old social entrepreneur also won the Unilever Young Entrepreneurs Award and Forbes’ 30 Under 30 recognition.

 Helping various medium-sized and large global FMCGs become zero-waste manufacturers and achieve their social impact objectives.
 Eco-Soap Bank partners with these companies and collects usable soaps through a diversified sourcing and recycling strategy.
 Having sourced 400 metric tons of soap waste since January 2020, the organization works with the ultimate goal of eliminating the devastating influence of preventable illnesses worldwide.